 Our board is charged with overseeing the work of our staff and volunteer committees.
 We attempt to make most policy decisions based on written proposals and recommendations from the committees.
-The board meets five times per year via teleconference and once per year at our annual general assembly of all members.
+The board meets four times per year via teleconference and once per year at our annual general assembly of all members.

-|Joe Lozano, Third Coast Coffee, Chair
+|Joe Lozano, Third Coast Coffee, Treasurer

 Joe is one of the seven original founders of Cooperative Coffees.
 He first started roasting coffee because he thought it would be easy.
 Having come from the cooking/restaurant world, Joe knew the basic principles of cooking, timing and working in tortuous temperatures.
 In 1994, Joe started roasting coffee under the name of Los Armadillos and found that the “easy” world of roasting was actually quite challenging.
 When approached by Bill Harris to start up Cooperative Coffees, Joe figured that the proposed way of purchasing quality coffee not only benefited his business, but really liked the idea that he could help growers’ communities and make a contribution to their families lives.
 Joe’s membership in the Coop has provided him the opportunity to travel and meet our growing partners, hear their needs and help them grow as a community.
 This is a principle that continues to be the backbone of his business today.
 At the end of 2007, Joe purchased Third Coast Coffee and began a journey that has continued his goal of purchasing high quality beans, in order to create exceptional coffee.
 Third Coast Coffee is one of the premier quality roasting companies, located in the heart of Austin, Texas.
 Third Coast participates in various projects within the Coop; including water projects, ROYA funding and school building.
 It is Joe’s mission to continue to educate anyone who will listen about what it takes to create great coffee.

-|Craig Hall, Equator Coffee Roasters, Treasurer
+|Craig Hall, Equator Coffee

-Craig Hall is the owner operator of Equator Coffee Roasters located in Almonte, Ontario, Canada.
-Recently Equator celebrated a 20 year anniversary.
+Craig Hall has been the owner operator of Equator Coffee Roasters since its founding in 1998 in Almonte, Ontario Canada.
 Craig, and his wife and business partner,Amber, have always had a passion for high quality coffee and their commitment to partnering with coffee farmers.
 Equator operates three cafes in the Ottawa area and delivers fresh coffee every week to its loyal wholesale customers.
-Craig and Amber have four children Micah (11), Ella (13), Sam (16) and Joel (18) -(2018).
-Equator is proud of its work with School Box, a charity that builds classrooms and sends children to school in Nicaragua.
+Craig and Amber have four children Micah, Ella, Sam and Joel.
+Equator is proud of it’s work with School Box a charity that builds classrooms and sends children to school in Nicaragua.

-|Glenn Lathrop, Desert Sun Coffee Roasters
+|ZacharyRay, Desert Sun Coffee Roasters